 With a rugged clutch and a solid metal frame, this mini-bike is geared to hit the trails without any hesitation.
 It’s got low-pressure tires that allow for a comfortable ride no matter where you venture…and it has tested, reliable brakes that make quick stops as easy as can be.

 This all-day mini-bike is built to withstand years of use.
-While it does rely on gas for its power, the Coleman engineers have optimised this 98cc engine for fuel-efficiency.
+While it does rely on gas for its power, the Coleman engineers have optimized this 196cc engine for fuel efficiency.
 This means that you can get all the muscle of a gas-powered bike while enjoying low impact on your environment.